SeanezLab/BoMI-py/docs/overview.md

 The "Yost devices" widget manages the [Yost 3-Space Sensors](https://yostlabs.com/3-space-sensors/), which provides BoMI with real-time orientation data.
 Plug the sensors or dongles via USB to the computer, then click "**Discover Devices**" to see a list of devices.

-"**Tare Devices**" tares all wired and wireless sensors.
+"**Tare all devices**" tares all wired and wireless sensors.

-"**Data Charts**" brings up a scope that visualizes orientation data from all connected sensors.
+"**Data charts**" brings up a scope that visualizes orientation data from all connected sensors.
 Certain columns of the table showing the list of devices are editable:

 - Nicknames: set a custom name to the devices (e.g., knee, ankle) that will be shown in the scope and in the saved data.
 - Channel: wireless channel of the Yost sensor.
 Only editable when a wireless sensors is connected through USB.